MØMCX

 2.4 link signal strength

 I have a first class project in tow to put a 2.4GHz link in to the club about 4.5 miles away.
 I’ve just secured 5 grid dishes with 24dbi of gain for £125.
-What is a Fresnal zone and how do I spell it?
+What is a Fresnel zone and how do I spell it?

-Anyway, there’s this great site to calculate the potential likelihood of succeeding in putting a link up between one site and another: http://www.atdi.uk.com/WebObjX/default.asp.
-It also gives you the dreaded Fresnel Ellipse data which I think I’m slowly starting to understand - essentially, you can block around 40% of the ellipse in one place and the link should still work, but no more.
+It also gives you the dreaded Fresnel Ellipse data which I think I’m slowly starting to understand – essentially, you can block around 40% of the ellipse in one place and the link should still work, but no more.
 Google it for more.